jxnblk/plangular/README.md

 <img ng-src="{{ track.waveform_url }}" alt="waveform" />
 ```

 Note: The waveform image that the SoundCloud API provides is a 1200 x 280px PNG with a light gray frame and transparent middle.
 To show progress use absolute positioning with the waveform in front.
-The light gray color is #efefef.
+The light gray color is `#efefef`.

 ### Using the private SoundCloud waveform API
 `TK`